lumen-org/lumen/README.md

     });

 ### Running it
+Notes:

- * Note: make sure the `modelbase` backend is running and hosting the correct models that you'd like to explore.
+ * make sure the `modelbase` backend is running and hosting the correct models that you'd like to explore.
 The modelbase is the backend part of this client-server project, see above.
- * if DEFAULT_MODEL in config file is set to "" all existing models are displayed.
+ * if `DEFAULT_MODEL` in the config file is set to `""` all existing models are displayed.
+This is the default.

 Open `<path>/index.html` in your browser.
-Using chrome is recommended, since it provides the best performance.
+Using *chrome* is recommended, since it provides the best performance.

 ---

-## Development Setup ###
+## Development

 1. Do the steps as described in the Setup section above.
 2. recommended IDE is [WebStorm](https://www.jetbrains.com/webstorm/download/)
 3. Install [node-js](https://nodejs.org/en/download/).
 For questions refer to the [getting started guide](https://docs.npmjs.com/getting-started/what-is-npm).